jiangwei-econ/jiangwei-econ.github.io/_pages/about.md

 1. Partial Credibility in Inspection Games, (with *Cenwen Wang*)

+1. Identity Conversion and Role Composition on Two-Sided Platforms, (with *Yao Li* and *Cenwen Wang*)

 Conference Presentations
 ======
 1. 2025 National Academic Forum for Ph.D.
 Students in Quantitative Economics and awarded with *Excellent Ph.D. dissertation*, December 2025, Xiamen.
 "Procrastination Meets Uncertainty: A Dynamic Information Design Approach"